jckaren1124/Election_Analysis/README.md

 ## Challenge Overview
-### Overview of Election Audit
+#### Overview of Election Audit

 The purpose of this election audit analysis is to determine the winning candidate and the highest county voter turnout during a local congressional election using Python and Video Studio Code.
 A breakdown of the number of votes for each county and candidate were generated.
-Thus, the vote percentage for each county and candidate were then calculated and documented.
+Next, the voting percentage for each county and candidate were then calculated and documented.

-### Election-Audit Results
+#### Election-Audit Results

 The results of the election analysis are listed below: